MicrosoftDocs/entra-docs/docs/identity-platform/reference-microsoft-graph-app-manifest.md

 The application object you receive using [Microsoft Graph Get Application method](/graph/api/application-get) is the same JSON object you see in **App Registration manifest** page in the [Microsoft Entra admin center](https://entra.microsoft.com).

 > [!NOTE]
-> Application manifests for Microsoft account (MSA) apps continue to use the Azure AD Graph format.
-If you need to edit an app manifest for a MSA app in the Microsoft Entra admin center, see [Microsoft Entra app manifest (Azure AD Graph format)](reference-app-manifest.md).
+> For apps registered with your personal Microsoft account (MSA account), you will continue to see app manifests in Azure AD Graph format in the Microsoft Entra admin center until further notice.
+For more information, see [Microsoft Entra app manifest (Azure AD Graph format)](reference-app-manifest.md).

 ## Configure the Microsoft Graph app manifest